helgefmi/mm3hack/README.md

 - Make it work for Rockman 3.
 I don't have a disassembly for that game so it will be quite time consuming.

+- Press SELECT inside the weapon menu to go back to the Stage Select screen?

+- Skip cutscenes (can end the stage soon after he jumps into the air in Robot Master's for example).

+- Skip CAPCOM intro thing.

 - Teleport within stages, similar to lttphack.

 - 2 player deathmatch support via internet.

+## Bugs

+- Time carries over to the next stage after killing Wily boss.

 ## Contribute